 As it turns out, however, even better fossils of a diverse community of organisms had been discovered and published back a decade earlier.
 In 1946 Australian mining geologist R.C.
 Sprigg was exploring the Ediacaran Hills of Flinders Ranges, in Australia.
 These only reached international attention, however, in 1961, which is why the Charnwood fossils are generally regarded as the "first discovered" Precambrian animals.
 The great diversity of forms found at Ediacara led to all fossils of this variety being lumped under the name "Ediacara Biota".
 Such fossils have been found in many locations around the world (other than those already mentioned, they include the White River localities in Russia and the Nama locality in Namibia).

 Preservation of the Ediacaran Biota: The Ediacaran organisms are macroscopic: some up to a meter long or so, but most much smaller.
 They are primarily preserved as impressions in sediments (sometimes shallow-water coarse sandstones, sometimes deeper water shale).
-(In some cases the outside skin surface is preserved by permineralization or replacement.
+In some cases the outside skin surface is preserved by permineralization or replacement.
 In many cases a "death mask" of pyrite formed during decay, which aided in preservation.

 Not all Ediacaran Biota organisms fit the above profile.
 We will deal with the Ediacaran stem-mollusk Kimberella and the cone-dwelling cloudinomorphs later.
 There are some Ediacarans that do match some Phanerozoic groups of non-bilaterian animals:

 If Kimberella is indeed a stem-mollusk, then by minimum divergence time it requires that stem-annelids, stem-platyzoans, stem-brachiozoans, stem-bryozoans, stem-chaetognaths, and stem-deuterostomes must also be present in the Ediacaran.
 And thus, the major divergences among Bilateria occurred long before the Cambrian Explosion.

-Paleoecology of the Ediacaran Biota: How did the Ediacaran biota make a living?
-Some are easy to figure out: Kimberella seems to have been an algae-scraper (the ancestral condition for Mollusca), and sand corals and sponges as suspension feeders.
+Lifestyles of the Ediacaran Biota: How did the Ediacaran biota make a living?
+Some are easy to figure out: Kimberella seems to have been an algae-scraper (the ancestral condition for Mollusca), and cnidarianss and sponges as suspension feeders.
 But what of the other forms?

 The Ediacaran was still part of the Time of the Slime: algal and bacterial mats covered much of the surface of the sea floor.
 This matground provided both a habitat and food source for a number of niches in the Ediacaran community.
 There are some (often larger) Ediacaran forms that seem to have sat on the mat, moved slightly, sat again, moved again, and so forth.
 It appears that the mats underneath each of these was digested (although some argue it simply died by being cut off from sunlight & nutrients).
 This suggests that at least some of these were osmotrophs: feeding by absorbing nutrients over the body surface rather than ingesting into a gut or similarly engulfing food particles.